HarryStevens/-DEPRECATED-strings/README.md

 <a name="toTitleCase" href="#toTitleCase">#</a> strings.<b>toTitleCase</b>(<i>string</i>[, <i>array</i>])

 Transforms a string into title case, where the first letter of every word is capitalized except for certain prepositions, articles and conjunctions.
+Words after a colon will always be capitalized.
 You can include an optional array to ignore strings of your choice, such as acronyms.

 ```js
 strings.toTitleCase("the quick brown fox jumps over the lazy dog") // "The Quick Brown Fox Jumps over the Lazy Dog"